eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

 !26 C
 ```

-**Note:** the current implementation uses the lines starting with an `!` for a accumulated data file named "series-data-time.txt".
-That will change in one of the next versions.
+**Note:** the previous implementation uses the lines starting with an `!` for a accumulated data file named "series-date-time".
+That has changed and the current version accumulates the complete data into a "arch-date" file obsoleting the leading `!`.
+Use "https://<hostname>/v2" to use the web UI with the archive files.

 Web-Browser application login page: